 Dyscalculia is a math learning disability that makes it difficult to do math or math related tasks, is not a result of a lack of opportunity to learn, and is found in children with average to above average intellect.
 Children with dyscalculia have trouble with number sense, memorization of math facts, accurate and fluent calculation, and accurate math reasoning.
+If your child is struggling significantly with the following skills, he or she may need a thorough evaluation.
+However, students with mild cases dyscalculia can be very successful while learning at home using simple accommodations.

 - Has trouble learning and recalling basic math facts